riazmohamed/99-Bottles-of-OOP/README.md

    ##### ABC Metric

    This considers more than the conditionals.
-Measures the complexity of the code
+Measures the complexity of the code and is a proxy for code quality.

    * Assignment - Count of variables assigned
    * Branches - Counts the functions called or messages sent.
    * Conditionals - Counts the conditional logic

+#### Summary

+Temporary duplication is easier to manage than to recover from incorrect abstraction.

 [Index](#index)

+[:id]: